Engineering correlated disorder for tailored light scattering

+This is exactly what Fig.~\ref{fig:corr3} shows.
+The three components are readily identified: the diffuse background (blue) is flat and non-decreasing, the Bragg term (orange) concentrates the intensity into a sharp peak at $k_x=1$, and the correlation term (green) forms a broad, slowly varying lobe centered on that peak.
+On either side of the peak, the correlation term becomes negative, and this negative part plays an important role in the final scattering pattern: it is where the halo subtracts from the diffuse background.
+The total intensity (black) follows the flat diffuse background everywhere except there, where it is pulled below it - most clearly around $k_x \approx 0.5$.
+The halo does not only add a bump on the peak; it carves the background around it.

-Figure~\ref{fig:control} shows a close-up of how the correlations halos are distributed around the first diffraction order and how they are influenced by $S_d$ and $L_c$.
+Figure~\ref{fig:control} shows a close-up of how the correlations halos are distributed around the first diffraction peak and how they are influenced by $S_d$ and $L_c$.
 Indeed, changing $S_d$ influences mostly the diffraction peak height, but also the angular spread of the correlation halo (see Fig.~\ref{fig:control}a).
 A larger $S_d$ leads to less diffraction, and for $S_d>0.5$, no diffraction peak is visible.
 Changing $L_c$ influences the correlation halo's angular size and maximum height, with no effect on the diffraction peak intensity (see Fig.~\ref{fig:control}b).
-This is expected, given that the diffraction peak intensity is only controlled by $\rho_\epsilon$ in Eq.~\ref{eq:la_formule}, and therefore not sensitive to $L_c$.
-Interestingly, this means it is possible to independently design both the peak and halo sizes by choosing $S_d$ and adjusting with $L_c$ to achieve the desired scattering diagram.
+This is expected, given that the diffraction peak intensity is only controlled by $\tilde{\rho}_\epsilon$ in Eq.~\ref{eq:la_formule}, and therefore not sensitive to $L_c$.
+This gives independent control of the two features: $S_d$ sets the diffraction peak, $L_c$ sets the halo, and one can tune them separately to reach a target scattering pattern.
+It is also why the halos outlive the diffraction peaks: for $S_d > 0.5$ the peak has vanished, yet the halo remains — the very regime that produces the smooth, peakless patterns of natural structures such as the \textit{Morpho} wing.